chase-lab/biodiversity_informatics/README.md

 ### Week 3: (Monday-Tuesday, April 25th-26th): The iDiv Conference
 No meeting this week.
 Instead, you will be asked to attend several talks/sessions at the iDiv conference (online) on Monday and Tuesday this week, and complete some exercises.

 ### Week 4: (Friday, May 6): Taxonomic data management; Species distributions
 Wubing and Alban

 ### Week 5: (Friday, May 13): Data integration across scales
 Carsten Meyer

-### Week 6: (Friday, May 27): Analyzing drivers of biodiversity change (using Joint Species Distribution Models)
-Kimberly Thompson

-### Week 7: (Friday, June 03): Design of scalable spatial data analysis
+### Week 6: (Friday, June 3): Design of scalable spatial data analysis
 Ruben Remelgado

-### Week 8: (Friday, June 10): Land-cover change and data-quality assessment
+### Week 7: (Friday, June 10): Land-cover change and data-quality assessment
 Caterina Barrasso

+### Week 8: (Friday, June 17): Analyzing drivers of biodiversity change (using Joint Species Distribution Models)
+Kimberly Thompson

 ## Course Expectations and Grading:
 The learning objectives of this course will be primarily achieved by course attendence and participation in excercises and activities.
 Attendence/participation is mandatory.
 Grading will be primarily through course attendence and participation in 'in class' activities and short weeekly independent projects